Standard Report | Premium Report | |

 |

 Return on Assets (ROA) Return on Assets (ROA) is net income relative to total assets.
-The market research on Promoters of Performing Arts & Sporting Events measures how efficiently the company leverages its assets to generate profit.
+The market research on Promoters of Performing Arts and Sporting Events measures how efficiently the company leverages its assets to generate profit.
 ROA is calculated as Net Income divided by Total Assets. |

 Liquidity Ratios | Industry Average |